-If you currently earn cash back or rewards points from your credit cards, the costs incurred for foreign transaction fees will not be counted towards your total purchases.
-In other words, if you’re receiving cash back of three percent on all transactions and are assessed a foreign transaction fee for the same amount, you can kiss this rewards points or cash back goodbye.
+If you currently use cash back or travel rewards credit cards, the costs incurred from these fees will not be counted towards your total purchases.
+In other words, if you’re receiving cash back of three percent on all transactions and are assessed a foreign transaction fee for the same amount, you can kiss these rewards points or cash back goodbye.

-But let’s say you’re earning a higher cash back percentage of five percent and hoping to rack up points by using your card on all purchases while abroad.
-If the foreign transaction fee is three percent and the currency conversion fee is for the same amount, it would be to your detriment to use the card as you’d come out on the losing side of the equation.
+But let’s say you’re earning a higher cash back percentage of five percent and hoping to rack up points by using your credit cards on all purchases while abroad.
+If the foreign transaction fee is three percent and the currency conversion fee is for the same amount, it would be to your detriment to use the credit cards as you’d come out on the losing side of the equation.

 What if I use my debit card abroad?

 Some debit cards, particularly those from major issuers, like Visa and MasterCard, are also accompanied by foreign transaction fees.
 They range from one to three percent, plus the cost of any applicable currency conversion fees.

 Should you decide to use your debit card abroad to withdraw cash, you’ll also be assessed a foreign transaction fee and an out-of-network withdrawal fee, usually between $1 and $5, per transaction.
 Balance inquiry fees may also apply.

 If you’d preferred to use your debit card when traveling abroad, it’s best to contact your bank before departure to learn more about their foreign transaction fee schedule.
 You may also want to search for financial institutions that waive these fees for customers.
 This list is a good place to start.

 Will a foreign transaction fee be refunded if I return an item?